qhungbui7/convert-cifar-10-to-images/readme.md

-# Convert cifar-10 dataset to normal dataset for Keras ImageDataGenerator
+# Convert cifar-10 dataset to images dataset for using tf.keras.preprocessing.image.ImageDataGenerator.flow_from_directory
 Download the data here : https://www.cs.toronto.edu/~kriz/cifar.html
 Extract the zip file and move it to the folder.
 Create the cifar-10 folder.